Food & Drink, Travel / 15 April 2026

 Located on one of Sedbergh’s quaint streets in a beautiful old market town with rolling hills as far as the eye can see, The Black Bull attracts locals and returning tourists alike, all drawn in by this lovely pub’s warmth and charm.

-This 17th century coaching inn has retained many of its beautiful period features, while some parts of The Black Bull have been updated, like the stylish dining room where we were to experience an excellent set menu during our stay.
+This 17th century coaching inn has retained many of its beautiful period features, while some parts of The Black Bull have been updated, like the stylish dining room where we were to experience an excellent set menu from new restaurant Tsuchi during our stay.

 Rooms at The Black Bull